metauni/metauni.github.io/posts/loci/loci.md

 ## HOWTO

-Here is how the talkboards are created.
+Here is how the talking boards are created.

 * In Roblox Studio, insert a whiteboard with the replay functionality.
 Make sure that under `Settings > Security` you enable Studio Access to API Services, because the recording is stored to a DataStore (the Studio and live versions will connect to the same DataStore).
 Publish the Roblox game, make it public and join the live version on your iPad.
 * Open up the whiteboard on your iPad and enter the "Record" menu.
 When you're ready to start recording tap "Start Record" on your iPad, and also start recording audio on your computer (I use Camtasia, but your favourite audio recording software will do).
 Generally I  When you're finished open the Record menu again and click "Stop Record" and stop recording the audio.
 Keep in mind that Roblox will only allow you to upload audio segments of seven minutes or less (I try to keep it under 5 minutes to be safe, large files are also rejected).